 One of the best MLV is the TMS Mass Loaded Vinyl 4′ X 25′ 100 Square Feet 1 Lb MLV Acoustic Barrier.
 Although this is quite expensive, however, this is a great sound barrier with 1/8″ thickness and 27 STC rating.
 Check out TMS Mass Loaded Vinyl 4′ X 25′ 100 Square Feet 1 Lb MLV Acoustic Barrier on Amazon.

-If the glass of your window is thin and your home office has single pane window, then consider replacing them with thick and double panel windows to soundproof them.
-Each glass in the double panel window is separated by a spacer of 14mm to 20mm which not only dampens the noise, it also blocks the heat from the outside to enter the room and makes the room more energy efficient.
+If the glass of your window is thin and your home office has a single pane window, then consider replacing them with thick and double pane windows to soundproof them.
+Each glass in the double pane window is separated by a spacer of 14mm to 20mm which not only dampens the noise, it also blocks the heat from the outside to enter the room and makes the room more energy efficient.

 The package contains 2 curtains and each curtain is 52″ wide x 84″ long.
 The material of this curtain is amazing and besides soundproofing, they are also thermal insulated, energy efficient, fade-resistant and block light from entering the room.
 They have an elegant design and you have got a wide array of colors to choose from.
 Most importantly, they are very affordable.